 In conclusion, we could say that this statement helps in determining the ability of a company with regard to:

 - Funding a company’s requirement through internally generated cash in the absence of outside capital.

 - Working capital management.

 - Liquidity management in terms of the ability of the company to payout debts obligation as they fall due.
 Stakeholder including investors and creditors monitors this statement to check if the concerned company is able to pay its existing obligations on time.

 This has been a guide to what is cash flow and its definition.
-Here we discuss the top 3 types of cash flows (operating, financing and investing) along examples.
+Here we discuss the top 3 types of cash flows (operating, financing, and investing) along with examples.
 You can learn more about financing from the following articles –